 Bob McNally

 Alan Fleischmann

-So when I talked to people who were in the White House during that time that I mentioned your name that they never say Obama now either we say that your mom.
-But so you went there.
-So tell us a little bit about that journey, and the time that you spent both with the NEC and the NSC.
-So you were part of the National Economic Council, as well as the National Security Council, explain a little bit of what that job entailed, who you interacted with, you did a lot of work, also by recall, with the private sector wasn't just public sector, talking to the states and dealing with international issues, which certainly was a huge part of it.
-If I recall, you also dealt with a lot of CEOs and a lot of leaders as well.
+When I talk to people who were in the White House during that time and I mention your name, they never say "Bob McNally" — they say "Electric Bob."
+So tell us a little about that journey and the time you spent at both the NEC and the NSC.
+You were part of the National Economic Council as well as the National Security Council.
+Explain a little of what that job entailed and who you interacted with.
+You did a lot of work with the private sector too, not just the public sector — talking to the states, dealing with international issues, which was certainly a huge part of it.
+And if I recall, you also dealt with a lot of CEOs and a lot of leaders.

+Bob McNally